History of GOO!

 Alternative Energy Support

-GOO! encourages the development of alternative energy approaches and technologies by supporting proposed alternative energy projects in Santa Barbara County.
+GOO! actively supports the development of alternative energy approaches and technologies by endorsing proposed renewable energy projects in Santa Barbara County.